tldr-pages/tldr/pages/common/zmv.md

 `zmv '{{(*).log}}' '{{$1.txt}}'`

-- Preview the result, without making any actual changes:
+- Preview the result of a move, without making any actual changes:

 `zmv -n '{{(*).log}}' '{{$1.txt}}'`